NWChemEx/TensorWrapper/docs/source/developer/design/sparsity.rst

    A number of schemes exist for storing sparse tensors, *e.g.*, compressed sparse row and compressed sparse column.
-While the sparsity component will need to adopt one (or possibly multiple) formats, doing so is an implementation detail and not explicitly considered in the design.
+While the sparsity component will need to adopt one (or possibly multiple) formats, doing so is an implementation detail and not explicitly considered in the user-facing design.

 Sparse Map
    For a matrix, compressed sparse row format is a map from non-zero row